wso2/docs-choreo-dev/en/docs/develop-components/develop-services/expose-a-grpc-endpoint-via-a-service.md

 1. Go to [https://console.choreo.dev/](https://console.choreo.dev/) and sign in.
 This opens the project home page.
 2. If you already have one or more components in your project, click **+ Create**.
 Otherwise, proceed to the next step.
 3. Click the **Service** card.
-4. Enter a display name, unique name, and a description for the service component.
+4. Enter a display name, a unique name, and a description for the service component.
 You can enter the values given below:

     !!! info
          In the **Component Name** field, you must specify a name to uniquely identify the component in various contexts.
 The value is editable only at the time you create the component.
 You cannot change the name after you create the component.